ultralytics/yolov5/README.md

 ⚡️ Stay tuned for [Ultralytics Live Session 4](https://www.youtube.com/watch?v=FXIbVnat2eU) ⚡️

 Over the past couple of years we found that 22% percent of you experience difficulty in deploying your vision AI models.
-To improve this step in the ML pipeline, we've partnered with Neural Magic, whose DeepSparse tool takes advantage of sparsity and low-precision arithmetic within neural networks to offer exceptional performance on commodity hardware.
+To improve this step in the ML pipeline, we've partnered with [Neural Magic](https://bit.ly/yolov5-neuralmagic), whose DeepSparse tool takes advantage of sparsity and low-precision arithmetic within neural networks to offer exceptional performance on commodity hardware.

-Glenn will be joined by Michael Goin of Neural Magic on February 8th at 12 EST/18 CET to discuss how to achieve GPU-class performance for YOLOv5 on commodity CPUs.
+Glenn will be joined by Michael Goin of Neural Magic on February 8th at 12 EST/18 CET to discuss how to achieve GPU-class performance for YOLOv5 on CPUs.
 Be sure to come prepared with any questions you have about the model deployment process!

 To join the webinar, visit our [YouTube Channel](https://www.youtube.com/@Ultralytics/streams) and turn on your notifications!